 1988 – 2017

-Ian graduated from Northern Kentucky University with a bachelor degree majoring in history and minoring in psychology.
+Ian graduated from Northern Kentucky University with a Bachelor degree majoring in history and minoring in psychology.
 He was bright and full of potential.
 He loved history, writing, snow skiing, traveling, and adventures.
 He knew how to have fun, was full of humor, and loved to make others laugh.
-So many feel blessed to have shared good times with him, calling him a wonderful friend or like a brother to them.
+Many feel blessed to have shared good times with him, calling him a wonderful friend or like a brother to them.
 There was so much love between him and his family and friends in life.
 He now is at peace with the mom he dearly loves and a guardian angel showing us how important it is to cherish the time we have with our loved ones still here.